bacalhau-project/bacalhau/docs/examples/workload-onboarding/python-pandas/index.md

 Pandas is a Python package that provides fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, real world data analysis in Python.
 Additionally, it has the broader goal of becoming the most powerful and flexible open source data analysis/manipulation tool available in any language.
 It is already well on its way towards this goal.

+## Prerequisite

-### Installing and Getting Started with Pandas
+### Install Pandas

 ```bash
 pip install pandas
 ```

-### Installing Bacalhau
+### Install Bacalhau

-Make sure you have the latest `bacalhau` client installed by following the [getting started instructions](../../../getting-started/installation) or using the hidden installation command below (which installs Bacalhau local to the notebook).
+Install the the latest `bacalhau` client installed by following the [getting started instructions](../../../getting-started/installation).

-### Installing IPFS
+### Install IPFS

-If you are going to upload your data using the IPFS CLI tool then you will need to install that.
-There are other methods, which you can read more about in the [ingestion example](../../data-ingestion/index.md).
+If you are going to upload your data using the IPFS CLI tool then you will need to [install it](https://docs.ipfs.tech/install/command-line/).
+There are other methods, which you can read about in the [ingestion example](../../data-ingestion/index.md).

-## **Running your pandas script Locally**
+## Running your pandas script locally

-#### **Importing data from CSV to DataFrame**
+#### Importing data from CSV to DataFrame
 We can also create a DataFrame by importing a CSV file.
 A CSV file is a text file with one record of data per line.
 The values within the record are separated using the “comma” character.
 Pandas provides a useful method, named `read_csv()` to read the contents of the CSV file into a DataFrame.
 For example, we can create a file named ’`transactions.csv`’ containing details of Transactions.
 The CSV file is stored in the same directory that contains Python script.